mpoisot/snakes/README.md

 [View the live demo](https://snakes.poisot.com/).
 The frontend is hosted with [Vercel](https://vercel.com), the backend is hosted on [Heroku](https://www.heroku.com/).
 The Heroku server is using the free tier.
 The downside is the server is put to sleep after a period of inactivity, so the initial initial upload will have a noticeable 15 second delay before the progress bar moves beyond 0%.

+## Run Locally

+Prerequisites:

+- Docker
+- Git clone this repository

+In the project root run `compose up dev` to build and run the docker image.
+The API server's barebones home page is now available at http://localhost:8009.
+Upload a picture of a coral or kingsnake and see what the model guesses.

+The project folder is mounted into the container so it's easy to edit files directly and see the results.
+The python server automatically reloads if changes are made.
+If you like coding in VScode then check out my setup in the [backend docs](#vs-code--docker).

 ## Deploy Backend Server to Heroku

 Prerequisites: